 Final Verdict: Is It Worth It?

-Yes—If you’re ready to play the long game.
+Yes—If you’re in it for the long haul.

 Just remember: art is about more than money.
 If you also happen to love the message, the irony, and the mystery—well, that’s the sweet spot.